Abikannappan/SAT_AND_ACT_EXAM_PARTICIPATION_AND_RELATED_ANALYSIS/ReadME.md

 **Exploratory data analysis of student's participation and performance in ACT and SAT Examination**

-- The participation percentage and average marks secured by various states in United States at SAT and ACT Examination for year 2017 and   2018 is given to us.
+- The participation percentage and average marks secured by various states in United States at SAT and ACT Examination for year 2017 and   2018 is given to us. <br />
-- We have to analyse,
+- We have to analyse, <br />
-     1. whether SAT or ACT have maximum participation?
+     1. whether SAT or ACT have maximum participation?<br />
      2. Does the participation rates changes with year?
-If it changes, why it changes?
+If it changes, why it changes?<br />
-     3. What are the trend of their scores in subtest and in the composite?
+     3. What are the trend of their scores in subtest and in the composite?<br />
      4. Which are the states that shows interesting trends?
-Why there is difference in trend?
+Why there is difference in trend?<br />
-     5. How can we improve our particiation percentage atleast in 1 of the states with lesser participation?
+     5. How can we improve our particiation percentage atleast in 1 of the states with lesser participation?<br />

-- Steps involved in the project:
+- Steps involved in the project:<br />

-   1. Libraries imported.
+   1. Libraries imported.<br />
-   2. sat_2017.csv, act_2017.csv are read from csv file with pd.read_csv()
+   2. sat_2017.csv, act_2017.csv are read from csv file with pd.read_csv()<br />
-   3. with .info() data type informations of the 2 data frames are obtained.
+   3. with .info() data type informations of the 2 data frames are obtained.<br />
-   4. Cleaning
+   4. Cleaning<br />
          a.
-Planned to convert states into string and numeric data into float.
+Planned to convert states into string and numeric data into float.<br />
-         b. strip % with .apply(lambda x: x.strip('x'))
+         b. strip % with .apply(lambda x: x.strip('x'))<br />
-         c. converted data types using pd.to_numeric(), .astype(float)
+         c. converted data types using pd.to_numeric(), .astype(float)<br />
          d.
-2 typos in datas are directly changed in the csv file.
+2 typos in datas are directly changed in the csv file.<br />
-         e. .rename(columns={},inplace = True) is used to rename columns
+         e. .rename(columns={},inplace = True) is used to rename columns<br />
-         f. unnecessary rows are dropped with .drop()
+         f. unnecessary rows are dropped with .drop()<br />

    5. Variables used in the project ACT_SAT_2017_2018